Oct 17, 2024

 Olympus EM5 II with Lumix 12-35mm f2.8 lens.
 ISO200, f5.6, 1/1000.
 Enhanced Raw converted in Workspace.

-Technical and Optical Characteristics.
+Technical versus Optical Characteristics.

 Why Technical and Optical characteristics?
 Modern marketing programs and simplified commercial theories are designed to support sales.
 The most effective way to learn more about digital cameras is to start with the differences between Optical and Technical characteristics: